 Amplitude refers to the angle of swing, or how far back the pendulum swings.
 A resting pendulum has an angle of 0 degrees; pull it back halfway between resting and parallel to the ground and you have a 45-degree angle.
 Start a pendulum and you determine the amplitude.
 Experiment with different starting points and you discover that the amplitude does not affect the swing rate.
 It will take the pendulum the same amount of time to return to its starting point.
 One exception involves a very large angle, one beyond any reasonable swing for a clock or any other device.
 In that case the swing rate will be affected as the pendulum goes faster.

 One factor that does not affect swing rate is the weight of the bob.
 Increase the weight on the pendulum and gravity just pulls harder, evening out the extra weight.
 As School for Champions points out, the force of gravity on any falling object is the same no matter what the object's mass.

 In a real-world application air resistance affects the swing rate.
 Each swing encounters that resistance and it slows down the swing, although it might not be enough to be noticeable during one swing.
 Friction also slows down the swing.
 If the pendulum is swinging based upon inertia from the initial release eventually it will come to a stop.

-According to Scientific Explorations the swing rate of a pendulum adjusts when placed in close proximity to another pendulum.
+The swing rate of a pendulum adjusts when placed in close proximity to another pendulum.
 This phenomenon is called sympathetic vibration.
 The pendulums pass motion and energy back and forth.
 This transfer will eventually cause the swing rate of one pendulum to be identical with that of the other pendulum.